-Complementary therapies are therapies which can be used alongside conventional (approved) anti-tumour treatments to help improve your mental and/or physical wellbeing.
+Complementary therapies can be used alongside conventional (approved) anti-tumour treatments.
+People affected by brain tumours may use them to help manage the side-effects caused by their medical treatments or to improve their mental and/or physical well-being.

 Complementary therapies are different from alternative therapies.
 Alternative therapies claim to treat tumours when used instead of conventional therapies such chemotherapy or radiotherapy.
 Claims made about the effectiveness of alternative therapies are not supported by scientific evidence and would not be recommended by your doctor.

 The complementary therapy you choose will depend on your own personal preference and circumstances.
 What works for one might not work for someone else.
 You might have to try different therapies before finding the one that suits you and helps you the most.